Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-Destination Wealth Management does state that it may waive or lower its account minimum depending on certain clients’ needs.
-However, it remains a better choice for higher-level investors with significant funds to invest because of the standard $500,000 investment minimum.
+Destination Wealth Management may be a better choice for higher-level investors with significant assets to invest because of the standard $500,000 investment minimum.
 This is exacerbated by the fact that the fee structure at this firm offers discounts to those who have more assets under management, which is a common practice but should be considered nonetheless.

 According to the firm's latest filing with the SEC, there are no disclosures or other legal issues to report for Destination Wealth Management.